Frowning Poo, Party Face, llama Could Be New Emoji In 2018

 Those who have been wanting to see llamas, kangaroos, and lobsters, may soon get their wish (there's also a pretty peacock in the mix).
 In the food department, a cupcake, bagel, and salt shaker may finally make the cut.
 Unicode notes that the bagel would appear sliced, in order to differentiate it from the doughnut.
 For those who prefer cream cheese, lox, and sliced tomato, or some combination thereof, you'll need to get creative — this is just a plain bagel by the looks of it.

-The 2018 candidate list won't be finalized until October of this year, but you can look forward to a slew of new emoji — those that were already finalized for 2017 — likely hitting screens before then.
+The 2018 candidate list won't be finalised until October of this year, but you can look forward to a slew of new emoji — those that were already finalised for 2017 — likely hitting screens before then.

 Advertisement